kinit-sk/personalized-disinfo/README.md

-# personalized-disinfo
+# Evaluation of LLM Vulnerabilities to Being Misused for Personalized Disinformation Generation
-Evaluation of LLMs vulnerabilities to be misused for generation of personalized disinformation
+Source code for replication of the paper experiments for non-commercial research purpose only.